 give us the fucking money!” collective effort.

-But this came with a large shadow.
+But all this came with a large shadow.
 A substantial part of the funds “disappeared” into the pockets of corrupt politicians in Ethiopia and their militia; furthermore, that huge influx of money and NGOs generated tensions and controversies that are still hugely debated today.
 It is possible that the effort saved as many as half a million lives, but “ended up causing just as many victims”.

 NGOs suffered from a backlash in their support from public opinion, many dangerous and sticky stereotypes were created, and the fashion of “celebrity activism” was launched.
 Again, the question stands: which values were promoted ?